josephchenhk/qtrader_strategies/strategies/pairs_strategy/README.md

 $\text{mean}(s) + \Delta\cdot\text{std}(s)$,
 the position will be closed and a loss will be realized.
-Similar to $\delta$, the exit threshold $\Delta$ is also a number that needs to be found out with training data.
+Similar to $\delta$, the exit threshold $\Delta$ is also a number to be used for closing trades.

 Besides the z-score condition, there are also other entry conditions: when a pair is on,